danmalcolm/CableCo/README.md

 CableCo
 =======

-A demo of using Rebus for messaging / event-driven architecture
+A simple prototype implementation of an event-driven architecture using Rebus with Castle Windsor and NHibernate.